google-research/google-research/scalable_shampoo/README.md

 The MLPerf training benchmark for ResNet-50 v1.5 on ImageNet [5] aims to reach 75.9% validation accuracy in the shortest possible wall-clock time.
 MLPerf is a trademark of MLCommons.org, more information here: https://mlperf.org/training-overview .
-The competition had found the LARS optimizer [6], a first order method to work really well for training time improvement at very large batch sizes.
+The competition had found the LARS optimizer [6], a first order method, to work really well for training time improvement at very large batch sizes.

 Very recently, Nado and Gilmer et al 2021 [4] did a comprehensive evaluation of several first order methods on this task and provided strong baselines results for SGD with Nesterov momentum matching previous best LARS of 2512 steps to 75.9% validation accuracy at batch sizes of 32,768.

-This work releases distributed Shampoo implementation in JAX [7] that improves over the current state of the art by reaching **75.9% validation accuracy** in **1729 steps**.
+This work releases a distributed Shampoo implementation in JAX [7] that improves over the current state of the art by reaching **75.9% validation accuracy** in **1729 steps**.
 It also achieves faster overall wall-clock time of **269 seconds** with the same benchmarking hardware CloudTPU-v3-256 (256 cores).